nuodb/migration-tools/README.md

 3. Dump data from an existing database
 4. Load data to a target NuoDB database

-*These functions are initially tested on MySQL, SQL Server, Oracle and PostgreSQL and should work with any JDBC-compliant database.*
+*These functions are tested on MySQL, SQL Server, Oracle, PostgreSQL, IBM DB2, Sybase Adaptive Server Enterprise and should work with any JDBC-compliant database.*

 ## Building from Source ##